 Background and question

-The global aviation industry has grown significantly, including in the Netherlands.
+Air traffic volume has grown significantly around the world, including in the Netherlands.
 Air traffic helps to improve the Netherlands' international accessibility.
 Noise pollution and the emission of particulate matter and carbon dioxide mean, however, that air travel is increasingly at odds with a healthy and pleasant living environment and climate objectives.
 These conflicting interests, combined with a decline in the public's trust in government and the aviation sector, call for a new approach to aviation policy.

-In its advisory report, the Council argues that aviation should be regarded much more as an ordinary industry – no different from other industries.
-Considerations of safety, the quality of the ecosystem and the physical environment, pollution and carbon dioxide set limits on the volume of air traffic.
+In its advisory report, the Council argues that aviation should be regarded much more as an ordinary business sector – no different than any other.
+Considerations of safety, the quality of the natural and living environment, nuisance and carbon dioxide all impose limits on the volume of air traffic.
 Like other economic sectors, aviation will have to develop within these limits.

-In its advisory report, the Council fleshes out this idea in a number of recommendations:
+In its advisory report, the Council elaborates on this new perspective by making the following recommendations:

 - Apply the ALARA principle (as low as reasonably achievable).